FREQUENTLY ASKED QUESTIONS

 When do I pay my bill for room and board?

-Transactions may be done online via Campus Connection at any time or in person at Bison Connection during business hours.
+Transactions may be done online via Campus Connection at any time or in person at One Stop during business hours.
 Checks made payable to NDSU may be mailed to:

 What about hall dues?